streamobs.surveys module#

 Raises:

-ValueError – If photo error model is not loaded.
+ValueError – If the requested photo error model is not loaded.

 classmethod load(survey: str, release: str | None = None, config_file: dict | None = None, **kwargs) Survey[source]#